Geoogolla/enterprise-docs/docs/licensing.md

 ## Offline license validation

-Starting with the version v2.4.x, Bold Reports introduced offline licensing system.
+Starting with the version v2.4.x, Bold Reports introduced an offline licensing system.

-We have provided the support to validate the license even when the machine is without internet connection.
+We have provided the support to validate the license even when the machine is without an internet connection.

 This topic describes how to enable offline license validation in the Bold Reports Enterprise Edition.
-Follow the below steps.
+Follow the given steps:

 ### Get offline license key file